The Beginners Guide to ABA Therapy for Parents

 There are providers offering services all over the country, but without insurance coverage, the cost of ABA therapy can be steep.
 The Kids SPOT family of companies has facilities that are in-network for most commercial insurance providers and Medicaid plans.
 We provide ABA therapy in multiple states, including Florida, North Carolina and Texas, and our expert pediatric specialists work with kids and young adults from birth to age 21, encouraging them to learn new skills and thrive in their environment.

-The Benefits of ABA Therapy
+What Are the Benefits of ABA Therapy?

 How Old Does Your Child Need to Be to Begin ABA Therapy?